rishu110067/StoryHub/readme.md

 ## Run in Local:

-Add your mongoDB URI and Google OAuth credentials to the config.env file
+To run in your local machine, add your mongoDB URI and Google OAuth credentials to the config.env file, <br> and run the following commands in the project directory

 ```
 # Install dependencies